KyberKernel/cyber-course-portfolio/unit-1-presecurity/Bash Scripting for Beginners/ReadMe.md

 Terve Granhilde
 ```
 - ### → What is the function ?
-It is named block of commands that you can create once and execute (call) whenever you need it.
+It is named block of commands that you can create once and execute whenever you need it.

-Instead of writing the same commands multiple times, you put them inside a function and call the function by its name.
+Instead of writing the same commands multiple times, you put them inside a function and execute them by calling the function name.

 Basic syntax
 ```bash